XiUnipd/data_assimilation_GeoMec/README.md

 - Printed shape and variance diagnostics for each assimilation round
 - Root-level `esmda_run.log` containing the complete stdout/stderr stream from
   the latest run

-## Current limitations

-- Normal-score transforms are calculated for diagnostics and figures, but `Z_curr` is not the actual assimilation space.
-- No explicit positivity constraint, clipping, bounds, or positive transform is active, despite wording in the original script header.
-- The material reader uses fixed file-line positions and does not validate the trailing material labels.